KennyLowe/architecture-center/docs/microservices/interservice-communication.md

 - **Multiple subscribers**.
 Using a pub/sub model, multiple consumers can subscribe to receive events.
 See [Event-driven architecture style](/azure/architecture/guide/architecture-styles/event-driven).

 - **Failure isolation**.
-If the consumer goes down, the sender can still send messages.
+If the consumer fails, the sender can still send messages.
 The messages will be picked up when the consumer recovers.
 This ability is especially useful in a microservices architecture, because each service has its own lifecycle.
 A service could become unavailable or be replaced with a newer version at any given time.
 Asynchronous messaging can handle intermittent downtime.
 Synchronous APIs, on the other hand, require the downstream service to be available or the operation fails.

 - **Asynchronous operations**.
 The message sender does not have to wait for the consumer to respond.
 This is especially useful in a microservices architecture.
 If there is a chain of service dependencies (service A calls B, which calls C, and so on), waiting on synchronous calls can add unacceptable amounts of latency.